wp-plugins/basic-google-maps-placemarks/readme.txt

 * Lots of filters so that developers can customize and extend the plugin.
 * Use HTML, images, etc inside the information window.
 * Compatible with WordPress MultiSite.
+* Internationalized (see [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) for a current list of supported languages)

 You can see a live example of the plugin running at [washingtonhousechurches.net](http://washingtonhousechurches.net).